jtestamark999/anime-bigdata-analytics/README.md

 ## Setup and Installation
 ### 1. Installation & Setup

-First, ensure you have **Apache Spark** installed and your environment variables (like `SPArk_HOME`) properly configured.
+First, ensure you have **Apache Spark** installed and your environment variables (like `SPARK_HOME`) properly configured.
 Then, install the necessary Python dependencies using the following command:

 Bash